npezza93/activeerror/README.md

 bin/rails db:migrate
 ```

-This will mount a route in your routes file to view the insights at `/errors`.
+This will mount a route in your routes file to view the errors at `/errors`.

 ##### Config